 Answer |

-How can I remove dried wine stains? |
+How do I remove dried wine stains? |

-Can I use vinegar to remove wine stains? |
+Can I use vinegar? |

 Does wine stain permanently? |